 History of Rainbow Mountain

 Professional Licensed Tour Operators provide security and peace of mind.
-The provide highly qualified tour guides, small groups, updated info, oxygen tanks, access to horses if needed, safety guarantee, first aid kits, and fresh cooked meals prepared by chefs.
+They provide highly qualified tour guides, small groups, updated info, oxygen tanks, access to horses if needed, safety guarantee, first aid kits, and fresh cooked meals prepared by chefs.

 See Boxes Below for more Information

-- Updated Info The information on the Rainbow Mountain is regularly updated including weather conditions, tour options and general info about the mountain itself.
+• Updated Info: The information on the Rainbow Mountain is regularly updated including weather conditions, tour options and general info about the mountain itself.
 Just ask your expert alternative tour operators.

-- Small Groups Tour operators offering small groups of no more that than 8 persons, averaging around 4 to 6 persons are the best alternative.
+• Small Groups: Tour operators offering small groups of no more that than 8 persons, averaging around 4 to 6 persons are the best alternative.
 You are on vacation; you deserve the special attention small groups can offer with professional guides to take care of all of your needs.

 PROFESSIONAL TOUR OPERATORS